jeffmcutter/cfme_git_integration/README.md

+Note that the rhtconsulting/cfme-rhconsulting-scripts now have support for importing and exporting all types making this script somewhat unnecessary.
+It still works as of now though and does handle moving the parts to/from the appliance to whereever you want them.

 # cfme_git_integration
 Allow syncronization of cfme bits from remote appliance to here over ssh using cfme-rhconsulting-scripts.
 Good for using with git.